Lin, Hao-Chih林浩之

 Research Interests

 My research is centered within the fields of limnology, ecohydrology, and biogeochemistry, with a longstanding focus on understanding the effects of extreme climate events, such as typhoons, on the dynamics of carbon (C) and nitrogen (N) fluxes within ecosystems.
 Specifically, I'm particularly interested in examining how these events impact the horizontal transfer of C and N from terrestrial environments to aquatic ecosystems.
-My work is currently divided into two main areas of study: (1) The Influence of Typhoon disturbances on primary production in freshwater ecosystems: In this research, I employ a 3D hydraulic model to estimate the distribution of C and N within water bodies.
+My work is currently divided into three main areas of study: (1) The Influence of Typhoon disturbances on primary production in freshwater ecosystems: In this research, I employ a 3D hydraulic model to estimate the distribution of C and N within water bodies.
 By considering factors like hydraulic retention and thermal stratification, I aim to understand how typhoon disturbances affect primary production in freshwater ecosystems.
 This study sheds light on the resilience of these ecosystems in the face of extreme weather events.
-(2) Another aspect of my work involves investigating soil quality and resilience in constructed wetlands across subtropical and tropical regions in Taiwan.
+(2) Next, my work involves investigating soil quality and resilience in constructed wetlands across subtropical and tropical regions in Taiwan.
 This research is compared the soil quality between younger and older constructed wetlands, helping us more understand the benefits of ecosystem services and C and N cycling in constructed wetlands.
-Considering the physical, hydrological, and biogeochemical processes, my research contributes to a clearer understanding of how C and N fluxes are influenced by extreme climate events and their implications for ecosystem services in aquatic ecosystems.
+(3) I’m focusing on the greenhouse gases (GHGs) emission by using chamber method in paddy and cabbage farms, considering the physical, hydrological, bacteria compositions and biogeochemical processes.
+These studies contribute to a clearer understanding of how C and N fluxes are influenced by extreme climate events and their implications for ecosystem services in aquatic ecosystems.

 Representative Publications